RezaSaadatyar/Machine-Learning-in-Python/README.md

 >    - Gradient Boosting method<br/>In Gradient Boosting, base learner are generated sequentially in such a way that the present base learner is always more effective than the previous one.
 >       - ***XGboost*** is an advanced version of Gradient Boosting method that is designed to focus on computational speed and model efficiency.

+> **Types of Clustering Algorithms:**
+>   - Fuzzy c-means
+>     - Based on the cluster center membership, each point is assigned a percentage from 0 to 100 percent.
+Comparatively, this can be quite powerful compared to traditional hard-threshold clustering, where each point is assigned an exact, crisp label.

 > **Confusion matrix:**
 >   - 1.
 TP (True Positive): The number of correct classification of positive examples